-Our vision is that the Web is becoming ubiquitous and that REST, as the architecture style of the Web, helps you leverage all HTTP features.
-Restlet, our open source REST framework, is already available on regular computers based on Java SE/EE, in Web browers with our GWT edition and even in the cloud with a new Google AppEngine edition.
+Our vision is that the Web is becoming ubiquitous and that REST API, as the architecture style of the Web, helps you leverage all HTTP features.
+Restlet, our open source REST framework for API design, is already available on regular computers based on Java SE/EE, in Web browsers with our GWT edition and even in the cloud with a new Google AppEngine edition.
 But, we are still missing the Mobile Web!

 With the commodification of smartphones started by the Palm Treo and pushed further by the Apple iPhone, more and more mobile users will have a usable access to the Web from their phone.
-So far, developers have been stuck with proprietary platforms and where lacking the productivity and portability common in the Java world.
+So far, developers have been stuck with proprietary platforms for API design and were lacking the productivity and portability common in the Java world.
 But here comes Android!

 Android is an open source mobile operating system initiated by Google but now managed by the Open Handset Alliance.
 This consortium includes prestigious constructors such as HTC, Motorola, Samsung or Sony Ericsson and larger carriers such as Sprint, T-Mobile or Vodaphone.
 Needless to say that Android has gained a lot of traction recently.

 Technically speaking, Android is built on a customized Linux kernel, libraries such as WebKit for the Web browser and an extensible Application Framework developed in the Java language but running on a special Dalvik virtual machine (see a complete overview here).
 All the built-in applications are written in Java and can accessed or customized via an Android API.